SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 This feature of nested functions makes them convenient helpers when solving a task.
 They save time and code by not having to pass values to parameters and variables.

-## Naming functions.
-Best practices for working with functions.
+## Naming Functions.
+Best Practices For Working With Functions.

 In this part, we will take a look at some of the **best practices** for writing functions that are connected to an arrangement of a code and its structure.

-### Naming functions
+### Naming Functions

 When we name a function it's recommended to use **logical names**.
 This is good because every function must **correspond** to a specific part of our problem.
 We must take into consideration the **task** which the function will do.
 This is why it's a good practice **for the name to describes the purpose of the function**.